maskho/audiotextbooks/content/_divisibility2/content.md

 {.fixme} Again, the symbol stays there for 2 seconds and then it fades away and is replaced again by the chart.
 The following text appears.

-{.fixme} While it may seem like Mathigon is reading your mind, let’s see if we can understand this trick.
+{.fixme} While it may seem like Madras is reading your mind, let’s see if we can understand this trick.
 Enter 4 different starting numbers in the table below.
 Upon entering the starting number the rest of the table if filled in automatically:

 {.fixme} The final answer always seems to be divisible by [[9]]!
 Upon correct answer, add two more blank rows to the table.
 Check this pattern by entering in two more numbers into the table.
 Upon entering those numbers: The patterns hold true - the final answer is always divisible by 9.
 In fact, you may notice that the final answer is always 9 times the number in the tens place of the starting number.